What is more important: Strategy or organizational culture

 Culture change is complex and most efforts fail to meet expectations.
 This is in part because it is often approached separately from strategy and capabilities and becomes an “HR Thing”, and/or it is approached too broadly.

-Culture eats strategy for breakfast … you can’t get any stronger message than that … unfortunately a message that is all too often forgotten when drafting corporate strategies.
+Culture eats strategy for breakfast … unfortunately a message that is all too often forgotten when drafting corporate strategies.

 The thing I have learned at IBM is that culture is everything – Louis V. Gerstner, Jr. former CEO IBM